PTSD And Infant Loss: Coping With Trauma

 Takeaway

-Infant loss can be a traumatic event for many parents, and it may lead to posttraumatic stress.
-While women may be more affected than men, fathers may also develop PTSD after infant loss.
+Infant loss is a traumatic event and parents who experience infant loss may also experience symptoms of PTSD.
+While studies show that the pregnant partner may be more affected by infant loss, their partners may also experience symptoms of PTSD after losing a child.
 Posttraumatic stress after infant loss can last for several months or even years in some people.
 However, receiving social support and undergoing treatment like online or in-person therapy can reduce symptoms.

 Heal from trauma with compassionate support